Last updated on

 – 12 ounce breasts: 22-26 minutes.

-The beauty of this baked chicken recipe is that it is incredibly versatile.
+The beauty of this recipe is that it is incredibly versatile.
 You could serve it with just about anything from pasta to salad and have a delicious meal.
+I often just go with roasted red potatoes and salad.
 But here are some of favorite sides to serve with chicken:

-In the freezer, cool completely and store cooked chicken breasts in an airtight container for up to 6 months.
-I recommend wrapping each breast in wax paper before freezing for easy portioning.
+Freezer: Cool completely and store cooked chicken in a freezer safe container for up to 6 months.
+I recommend wrapping each breast in parchment paper before freezing for easy portioning.